Skip to content

 Update all repos in an organization:

-imbi-automations config.toml workflows/update-actions \
+bash imbi-automations config.toml workflows/update-actions \ --github-organization myorg \ --max-concurrency 3 \ --verbose

 Critical Production Update